Racer Network: Other programming

 On April 27, 2010, MAVTV signed a deal with Sony Pictures giving them access to select titles from Sony's film library.
 The deal was part of MAVTV's programming strategy to expand its schedule and abandon their former all-male programming direction.
-The network added films from the Warner Bros. library in July 2012.
-These deals eventually expired though as mentioned above, and MAVTV eventually went to an all-motorsports schedule by the start of 2016.
+The network added films from the Warner Bros.
+Pictures library in July 2012.
+Therefore, MAVTV aired several classic cowboy programming such as The Lone Ranger, Starsky & Hutch, and Bonanza.